CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 * Comparing the methods used to solve the UD-MIS problem.
 * Benchmarking other quantum and classical optimization methods to solve your UD-MIS problems.
 * Demonstrating how other problems can be mapped to UD-MIS and solving said problems.
-* (DONE): Solving the problem with real quantum hardware.

 ## Business Applications
 For more details refer to the [Business Application found here](./Business_Application.md)